Are Vivado results repeatable for identical tool inputs?

 Identifying repeatability issues

-If you suspect a case of non-repeatability and have verified that tool inputs are identical, you can further verify divergence using checksums.
+The most common symptoms of divergent runs are different post-route timing results.
+If you suspect a case of non-repeatability and have verified that the tool inputs are identical, you can further verify divergence using checksums.

 Vivado reports a checksum in the log at each intermediate stage of each implementation command, a signature based on the design netlist and physical data.

 Checksums can be compared between different runs and checksum mismatches help identify where results diverge.